Star Wars: Destiny: Wild Horizons

 After the announcement that Star Wars: Destiny was cancelled in January 2020, FFG did announce that a 10th and final set, Wild Horizons, was made and ready to go.
 However, due to the cancellation of the game, Wild Horizons would not be released in the traditional format.
 Instead, FFG decided that in summer of 2020, they would release it through an organized play kit under the title of Echoes of Destiny.
 Essentially, it would allow for players to earn 1 of each card and die for the set as prizes in tournament play.

 Due to COVID-19 and the associated pandemic and worldwide quarantine rules which came shortly after this announcement, Echoes of Destiny never came to pass.
-In December of 2020, FFG ultimately announced that Wild Horizons would never be released in any format, causing much speculation on the existence of this set to begin with, and leading to even more speculation on the truth of FFG's previous words.
+In December 2020, FFG ultimately announced that Wild Horizons would never be released in any format, causing much speculation on the existence of this set to begin with, and leading to even more speculation on the truth of FFG's previous words.

 Immediately after this announcement, an anonymous benefactor through various channels released a PDF file with all of the cards for Wild Horizons, albeit in an earlier, playtest version, and not what would be considered the final product.
 Regardless, fans were able to see the set that would have been, including the new mechanics, and an all new card color, Green, reserved for creatures and beasts within the Star Wars universe.

-Organized Play
+Organized play

-Star Wars: Destiny has maintained a dedicated tournament circuit since its inception.
-Officially sanctioned prizes direct from FFG have been a part of the game in every tournament format, from release parties, local store tournaments, and on up through large-scale events.
+Star Wars: Destiny maintained a dedicated tournament circuit from its inception to its dissolution.
+Officially sanctioned prizes direct from FFG were a part of the game in every tournament format, from release parties, local store tournaments, and on up through large-scale events.

 Keeping with traditional Fantasy Flight Games tournament structures, Star Wars: Destiny has held World, Continental, National, Regional, and local (store) Championships, with varying levels of prize support and exclusivity.
 For 2019, many of these were rebranded.
 Regionals are now Primes, for instance, and Nationals are Grands, allowing for more high-level tournaments in a single nation.
 Despite changing the names and dates of these types of tournaments, they have all remained a large part of the game, with many valuable prizes available at each.

-Due to the COVID-19 pandemic in 2020, FFG never announced a World Tournament, postponing it indefinitely.
-In December of 2020, FFG ultimately announced there would be no World's for that year, nor any future official organized play events ever.
+Due to the COVID-19 pandemic in 2020, the world championship, originally scheduled for the beginning of May, was postponed indefinitely.
+In December 2020, FFG announced there would be no World's for that year, nor any future official organized play events.